Are you considering terracotta clay tiles for your next flooring project?

 Is Terracotta Tile Out of Style?

 Short answer?
-Nope! ☺ Terracotta tile is timeless, as proven by generations of homes and businesses with this style of flooring.
+Nope! ☺ Terracotta clay tiles are timeless, as proven by generations of homes and businesses with this style of flooring.
 And if it were out of style, I wouldn’t have a job!

 We’ve seen some fun trends with terra cotta floor tile designs throughout 2022 and anticipate many to continue into 2023 and beyond.

-The #1 most requested terracotta tile lately has been Hexagon & Octagon tiles.
-Interestingly, this is one of the oldest patterns around.
-It dates back hundreds of years.
-The hexagon tile pattern is both timeless and trendy still today.
+The #1 most requested terracotta tile lately has been Hexagon and octagon tiles.
+Interestingly, this is one of the oldest patterns around, dating back hundreds of years.
+The hexagon tile pattern is both timeless and trendy today.

 Another popular trend includes mixing terracotta tiles with other types of tiles.
-Check out this Manganese Saltillo floor in the Riviera pattern paired with a few different decorative concrete tiles.
-Because terracotta colors offer a warm, earthy appearance, they look fabulous in combination with more colorful decor accents like concrete & Talavera, bold throw pillows, and other soft textiles for texture contrast.
+Check out this Manganese Saltillo floor in the Riviera pattern paired with decorative concrete tiles.
+Because terracotta colors offer a warm, earthy appearance, they look fabulous with more colorful decor accents like concrete & Talavera, bold throw pillows, and other soft textiles in earthy tones for texture contrast.

 As always, it’s tough to beat a classic like the Mission Red 12×12 square tile.